Make Sure Your Plastic Surgeon is Board Certified

 Finding a Board Certified Plastic Surgeon and Why It's Important

 Many health care providers are now performing plastic surgery procedures, but that doesn’t mean they are all qualified to perform plastic surgery.
 To be sure you are getting a competent, qualified surgeon, your plastic surgeon should be board certified by the American Board of Plastic Surgery and a member of the American Society of Plastic Surgeons.
-To those of you who are unclear as to what being "board certified" actually means, you are invited you to read further as the following will hopefully make clear to you the qualifications your surgeon should have before you consider him or her to be your plastic surgeon.
+To those of you who are unclear as to what being "board certified" actually means, you are invited you to read further.

 American Board of Plastic Surgery

 The American Board of Plastic Surgery (ABPS) is one of 24 medical specialty boards that make up the American Board of Medical Specialties (ABMS).
 Through ABMS, the boards work together to establish common standards for physicians to achieve and maintain board certification.
 The boards were founded by their respective specialties to protect the public by assessing and certifying doctors who meet specific educational, training and professional requirements.